tarek-hamid/hr-extraction-pan-tompkins/README.md

 ## In Progress

-Side project to create package that calculates HR using the Pan Tompkins algorithm.
+Side project to create package that calculates heart rate using the Pan Tompkins algorithm.